klepas/fuckyouimaplatypus-site/index.md

 As a group, we frequent many of the community events around Sydney.
 You'll generally find us at events like:

 - Platypus events
-- Sectalks Sydney
+- Sectalks Sydney: every 3rd Tuesday of the month
-- Ruxmon Sydney
+- Ruxmon Sydney: every 3rd Friday of the month
 - CryptoParty Sydney
-- 2600 Sydney
+- 2600 Sydney: every 1st Friday of the month

 Our regular [Platypus events](http://www.meetup.com/en-AU/OWASP-Sydney-Web-Application-Security-Group/) gives us the opportunity to do tons of cool security shit like: